-Patients are seen at the Seattle Cancer Care Alliance Breast Cancer Specialty Center that is directed by some of the world’s leading and most experienced breast cancer surgeons, medical oncologists, radiation oncologists, breast radiologists and pathologists.
-It is a model for the delivery of integrated diagnosis and treatment for breast cancer.
+Patients are seen by some of the world’s leading and most experienced breast cancer surgeons, medical oncologists, radiation oncologists, breast radiologists and pathologists.
+They are a model for the delivery of integrated diagnosis and treatment for breast cancer.
 In addition to the therapeutic trials conducted in the Fred Hutch/University of Washington Cancer Consortium, patients can expect the most advanced evidence-based imaging for screening, detection and disease monitoring.
 The breast imaging group is considered one of the strongest in the country.

 In the breast cancer research program, there is considerable focus on the development of innovative new therapies for breast cancer including tumor vaccines and adoptive cell-based immunotherapy.
 Exciting new clinical studies are testing tumor vaccines for HER2 in breast cancer patients and T-cell adoptive therapy against specific targets on breast cancer cells.
 Fred Hutchinson scientists have identified two promising targets for breast and the process of engineering T-cells to target these markers is underway.